-A Short Little History of the Great Salt Lake City
+A Short Little History of the Greater Salt Lake Area

 The city built a trolley system connecting neighborhoods that were then outlying (but now are charmingly walkable) like Sugarhouse, Liberty Park, the Avenues, and Capitol Hill.